-SEPA is required to carry out its regulatory duties in accordance with legislation, taking account of Government policy, SEPA's own principles for open, fair and consistent regulation and the over-riding principles of radiological protection.
+SEPA is required to carry out its regulatory duties in accordance with legislation, taking account of Government policy, SEPA's own principles for open, fair and consistent regulation and the over-arching principles of radiation protection.
 Policy is set out in a variety of documents and a number of these are summarised below to outline the framework within which SEPA operates when considering applications for authorisation under RSA93.